 Weekend check-in begins at 5pm on Friday.
 Check-out ends at 4pm on Sunday.

-- Please find a camp ranger before beginning your activity to obtain a key and further instruction.
+- Please find a camp ranger before beginning your activity to obtain instruction.

-- Upon departure floors should be swept and mopped.
+- Upon departure fires should be completely extinguished and debris removed from the field.

-- Trash should be removed to the dumpster.
+- Trash should be taken to the dumpster.

 - Please find a ranger prior to departure in order inspect the facility used.